-On a credit report, the majority of the accounts reported should reflect pay history that is current and on time (RO or R1) Applicants (except for public housing applicants) will be charged \$35.00 which will cover the cost of up to two reports.
-Bankruptcy requires that the applicant should show one year on a current job and have a favorable, verifiable landlord history.

-For public housing applicants, the credit history must reflect that the applicant has a history of being current in paying utilities, that the applicant can establish utilities in their name, and that the applicant is current in rent payments to the CHA.
+On a credit report, the majority of the accounts reported should reflect pay history that is current and on time (RO or R1).
+Applicants (except for Cabrini/RRC applicants) will be charged \$35.00 which will cover the cost of up to two reports.
+Bankruptcy requires that the applicant show one year on a current job and have a favorable, verifiable landlord history.
+The credit history for all applicants must demonstrate the applicant's ability to comply with the essential obligations of tenancy and provisions of the lease, which includes evidence that the applicant has a history of being current in paying utilities and that the applicant can establish utilities in their name.